 Accomodation: Hotel Via de la Plata

 We’ll start our trip winding westward through small towns whose economies, for centuries, were dependent on the pilgrims making their way westward along the Camino.
 Today’s riding is a good warm up for the next couple of days, as we go through the western plains of Castile towards the mountains that mark the limits between Castile and Galicia.
-Your hotel for the evening is the town of Astorga, famous internationally for the Archbishops’ Palace (designed by Antoní Gaudí, creator of Barcelona’s Sagrada Familia), the Town’s Cathedral…and some of the most delicious chocolate.
+Your hotel for the evening is the town of Astorga, famous for the Archbishops’ Palace (designed by Antoní Gaudí, creator of Barcelona’s Sagrada Familia), the Town’s Cathedral, and their flavorful chocolate.

 Day 3: Astorga – Villafranca